Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Introduction

 A number of custom systems have been designed specifically for testing classical and quantum superconducting electronics.
 The Octopux is designed for testing \gls{jj}-based circuits, and as a result, its inability to drive high-impedance loads \cite{zinoviev_octopux_1997} limits its usefulness for testing nanocryotron circuits, where experimental devices can exhibit resistances exceeding \ensuremath{{1}\,\mathrm{k\Omega}} when driven out of the superconducting state.
-Nanocryotron memory testers have been developed \cite{butters_scalable_2021,butters_digital_2022}, but the overly-specialized firmware limit its applicability to circuits beyond cryogenic memory.
-The \gls{qick} is based on an \gls{rfsoc}, and is designed for qubit and frequency-multiplexed detector experiments.
-As such, using it for time-domain readout and processing of detectors or complex digital circuits, although technically feasible \cite{xie_entangled_2023}, is not practical.
-However, the high sample rate data converters, extensive programmable logic resources, and low noise of the \gls{rfsoc} platform are still quite advantageous for time-domain experiments.
+Nanocryotron memory testers have been developed \cite{butters_scalable_2021,butters_digital_2022}, but overly-specialized firmware limits their applicability to circuits beyond cryogenic memory.
+Several data acquisition systems based on the \gls{rfsoc} have been demonstrated for frequency-multiplexed readout of quantum and classical superconducting circuits, such as qubits and microwave photon detectors \cite{stefanazzi_qick_2022, smith_mkidgen3_2024, liu_development_2024}.
+These solutions leverage the extremely wideband \glspl{rfadc} and \glspl{rfdac} of the \gls{rfsoc} to control and readout thousands of devices on a single wire.
+Although it is possible to bypass the downconversion step in some of these systems to perform time-domain acquisition at baseband, their firmware would need to be modified substantially to capture data at the full sample rate of the \glspl{rfadc}, which is required for fast nanocryotron devices that can generate pulses shorter than \SI{1}{ns} \cite{kerman_kinetic_inductance_2006}.
+Another system based on an \gls{rfsoc} has demonstrated full-rate time-domain readout of \glspl{snspd} with custom firmware \cite{xie_entangled_2023}.
+Due to the lack of readily-available firmware for \glspl{rfsoc} that fits the requirements for testing nanocryotrons, we chose to develop a custom data acquisition system based on the \gls{rfsoc} platform due to its low-noise, high sample rate data converters and extensive programmable logic resources.